Alan-Copa/Alan-Copa/README.md

 ![](https://raw.githubusercontent.com/Alan-Copa/github-stats/master/generated/languages.svg#gh-dark-mode-only)
 ![](https://raw.githubusercontent.com/Alan-Copa/github-stats/master/generated/languages.svg#gh-light-mode-only)

-## :gear: Projects
-All the descriptions of my projects (along with some demos), pitch decks, business plans can be found on [my website](https://aagcopa-portfolio.vercel.app/).

 <!--
 **Alan-Copa/Alan-Copa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.